 How Are Students Nominated?

 Only school principals or guidance counselors are certified to nominate students.
-Any student who will complete the 10th or 11th grade at the conclusion of the 2016-2017 academic year and who has a 3.25 Cumulative GPA and a 3.5 GPA in the basic sciences is eligible for nomination.
+Any student who will complete the 10th or 11th grade at the conclusion of the 2017-2018 academic year is eligible for nomination.

 Nomination packets are mailed to school counselors around late September.
 If your school is not on our mailing list, we would be glad to send them a packet and add them to our mailing list.